zundertj/pipxl/README.md

 This shows that for instance `six` is a dependency of `python-dateutil`, which in turn is a dependency of `pandas`.
 In square brackets, you can see how the dependency has been defined.
 For example, `python-dateutil` requires `six >= 1.5`; the pip resolver has selected the most recent version `1.16.0`.

 ### license
-Not all packages on PyPi are licensed for usage in all environments, particulary not in corporate environments.
+Not all packages on PyPi are licensed for usage in all environments, particularly not in corporate environments.
 It is thus useful to check under which license the package comes.
 The problem is complicated by dependencies of the dependencies; there are typically a large number of those and they may change over time.
-The `license` commands collects all depenencies and dependencies-of-dependencies, and groups the output by license.
+The `license` commands collects all dependencies and dependencies-of-dependencies, and groups the output by license.
 Do note that some packages may not have uploaded the license information (properly) to PyPi.
 For those, `*UNKNOWN*` will be displayed.
 `pipxl` does not attempt to extract it from Github, the wheel, or other sources, as it may result in the wrong license being assigned.